-[addMask] Set to 1 to generate the mask using the missing_value attribute defined in 'varname'
+[addMask] Set to 1 to generate the mask using the missing_value attribute defined in 'varname'.
+This flag is only needed when the grid file is in the GRIDSPEC format.

 [varname] If addMask is non-zero, provide a variable name stored in the grid file and the mask will be generated using the missing value of the data value of this variable.
 The first two dimensions of the variable has to be the longitude and the latitude dimension and the mask is derived from the first 2D values of this variable even if this data is 3D, or 4D array.